 - 1. Complete Streets serve all users and modes.
-This City of Austin policy represents a commitment to design, operate and maintain the community's streets and right of way so as to promote safe, comfortable and convenient access and travel for people of all ages and abilities.
-All roadways within the city shall provide basic safe access for all allowed categories of users people traveling as pedestrians and by bicycle, transit riders, motorists and others.
+The City of Austin commits to design, operate and maintain the community's streets and right of way so as to promote safe, comfortable and convenient access and travel for people of all ages and abilities.
+This is the core intent of this policy.
+All streets and roadways within the city shall provide basic safe access and crossings for all allowed categories of users people traveling as pedestrians and by bicycle, transit riders, motorists and others.
 City streets and/or street networks shall accommodate emergency responders and freight needs as well, in a manner consistent with this policy.
 The City recognizes that children, seniors, and persons with disabilities may require special accommodations. - 2.
 Complete Streets require connected travel networks.
 The City of Austin shall prioritize opportunities to create a complete transportation network that provides connected facilities to serve all people and modes of travel, now and in the future.
 Streets shall be connected to create complete street networks that provide travelers with multiple choices of travel routes and that help to reduce congestion on major roadways.
-This includes connections to bike and pedestrian trails.
-All roadways need not be optimized for all modes; however, each mode requires a network of safe and convenient travel routes throughout the city. - 3.
+This network includes off-street hard-surface trails for biking and walking.
+All roadways and routes need not be optimized for all modes; however, people using each mode require a network of safe and convenient travel routes and crossings throughout the city. - 3.
 Complete Streets are beautiful, interesting and comfortable places for people.
 The design of cities begins with the design of streets, as community places where people want to be.
-As part of Austin's public realm, streets shall be held to a high standard for urban design at a human scale.
+As part of Austin's public realm, streets shall be held to a higher standard for urban design at a human scale.
 Multi-modal accommodations and all City projects in the right of way shall be approached as opportunities to enhance the aesthetic qualities of Austin and its public realm through the thoughtful creation of place.
-Wherever feasible, streetscapes shall protect and include street trees and native plants, and incorporate landscape architecture, public art, pedestrian amenities and wayfinding signage, sidewalk cafes and street-facing retail, and/or other elements that enhance the attractiveness of Austin and foster healthy economic development.
+Wherever feasible, streetscapes shall protect and include street trees and native plants, and incorporate landscape architecture, public art, pedestrian amenities and wayfinding signage, sidewalk cafes and streetfacing retail, and/or other elements that enhance the attractiveness of Austin and foster healthy economic development.